 - Feed updates frequency is determined in options on the same screen.

-- During each update Flow-Flow is looking for new posts according to your settings.
-If new posts are found, they are added to the feed.
+- During each update, Flow-Flow is looking for new posts according to your settings.
+If new posts found, they are added to the feed.

-- Previously loaded posts are stored and not overwritten.
-Only if the limit of stored posts amount is not reached.
-You can change this on general Settings tab.
+- Previously loaded posts are stored and not overwritten (only if the limit of stored posts amount was not reached).
+You can change this on the general Settings tab.

-The maximum amount of posts loaded during update is limited by 20.
-But initial load is always bigger.
+The maximum amount of posts loaded during the update is limited by 20.
+But the initial load is always bigger.
 Every time you create or update feed, Flow-Flow (v.
-3.1+) pulls 50 posts no matter what you set in options.
+3.1+) pulls 30 posts no matter what you set in options.
 That allows you to create more complete streams from the very beginning.
-Especially it’s important if you have plans to moderate or filter posts .
+Especially it’s important if you have plans to moderate or filter posts.

-Unfortunately, there is no possibility to load historical posts currently.
-Flow-Flow is always looking for a new posts.
-That’s how social networks provide us new posts via API.
-So, if you want to have 100 posts from specific feed, some time needs to pass.
+Unfortunately, there is no possibility to load past posts currently.
+Flow-Flow is always looking for new posts.
+That’s how social networks provide to us new posts via API.
+So, if you want to have 100 posts from a specific feed, some time needs to pass.

-Please note, that it’s not possible to set this option for some sources (e.g. RSS, Flickr, Pinterest, Vimeo) due to technical limitation or API restrictions.
-Those sources provide specific amount of posts and we have no way to influence this.
+Please note, that it’s not possible to set this option for some sources (e.g., RSS, Flickr, Pinterest, Vimeo) due to technical limitation or API restrictions.
+Those sources provide a specific amount of posts, and we have no way to influence this.

-- Once you added new feed, Flow-Flow pulls bigger amount of posts for initial load (50).
+- Once you add the new feed, Flow-Flow pulls the bigger amount of posts for initial load (50).
 All other loads are 20.

-- According to your settings feed will be looking for a 20 new posts in 1 day.
+- According to your settings feed will be looking for 20 new posts in 1 day.

 - One day passed, and 2 new posts appeared in the Facebook feed.
 Flow-Flow pulls them and adds to your Stream.
 Now you have 50+2 posts on your site.